-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lapse of the lock-up agreements entered into in connection with our underwritten public offering in February 2015, the market price of our common stock could decline.
-As of May 6, 2015, we had a total of 35,902,599 shares of common stock outstanding.
-Of these shares, the shares of our common stock sold in our IPO and our underwritten public offerings in July 2014 and February 2015 are currently freely tradable, without restriction (except that may otherwise apply), in the public market.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lapse of the lock-up agreements entered into in connection with our underwritten public offering in July 2015, the market price of our common stock could decline.
+As of November 4, 2015, we had 38,834,703 shares of common stock outstanding.
+Of these shares, the shares of our common stock sold in our IPO and our underwritten public offerings in July 2014, February 2015 and July 2015 are currently freely tradable, without restriction (except that may otherwise apply), in the public market.

-In addition, as of May 6, 2015, approximately 6.4 million shares of common stock that are either subject to outstanding options or restricted stock units, reserved for future issuance under our equity incentive plans, employee stock purchase plan, or subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
+In addition, as of November 4, 2015, approximately 5.9 million shares of common stock that are either subject to outstanding options or restricted stock units, reserved for future issuance under our equity incentive plans, employee stock purchase plan, or subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.